Chief of Army Staff, Lt Gen Azubuike Ihejirika

-The Nigerian Army yesterday said it would today unveil a locally made anti-bombing devices to curtail and immobilise vehicles used for suicide bombings, especially at worship centres across the country.
+The Nigerian Army will Thursday unveil locally made anti-bombing devices to curtail and immobilise vehicles used for suicide bombings, especially at worship centres across the country.

 This was disclosed in Abuja by the Director of Army Public Relations (DAPR), Brig-Gen. Omobolaji Koleosho through the statement signed by the Chief of Staff, Directorate of Army Public Relations, Col. John Agim.